 - Keeping up with various different tools used by teams

 Marketing, sales, engineering and customer success teams all use a plethora of unique tools for their job functions.
-While a marketing team might use a content management system, a sales team would use a CRM and developers might use completely different platforms for documentation such as GitBook.
+While a marketing team might use a content management system, a sales team would use a CRM and a software development team might use completely different platforms for documentation such as GitBook.
 It is often a challenge to stay up to date with all these different tools without getting overwhelmed.

 - Design bottlenecks in business workflows